Channel crossings top 21,000 for the year so far

 This takes the provisional total for 2023 to date to 21,086.

-It means close to 1,000 people made the crossing over the weekend after 872 people were detected on Saturday in 15 boats – the highest number in a single day so far this year.
+It means nearly 1,000 people made the crossing over the weekend after 872 people were detected on Saturday in 15 boats – the highest number in a single day so far this year.

 In the past four weeks, more than 6,000 arrivals have been recorded, PA news agency analysis of the Government figures shows.